pg2455/pg2455.github.io/_includes/cv.md

-I am a Ph.D. student at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, supervised by <a href="http://mpawankumar.info/" target="_blank">Prof. M. Pawan Kumar</a> and co-supervised by <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Prof. Andrea Lodi</a> and <a href="https://yoshuabengio.org/profile/" target="_blank">Prof. Yoshua Bengio</a>.
+I am a Ph.D. student at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, supervised by <a href="http://mpawankumar.info/" target="_blank">Prof. Pawan Kumar</a>, <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Prof. Andrea Lodi</a>, and <a href="https://yoshuabengio.org/profile/" target="_blank">Prof. Yoshua Bengio</a>.
 My Ph.D. is fully sponsored by <a href="https://turing.ac.uk" target="_blank">The Alan Turing Institute</a>.
 I have also been fortunate enough to work for a year and a half as a visiting researcher at <a href="https://mila.quebec/en/" target="_blank">Montréal Institute of Learning Algorithms (Mila)</a>, Montréal, Canada.<br><br>
-My primary research focuses on improving combinatorial optimization using deep learning (e.g., automated heuristics in discrete solvers) or improving deep learning reasoning using optimization layers.<br><br>
+My primary research focuses on improving combinatorial optimization using deep learning (e.g., automated heuristics in discrete solvers).
 I am also excited about using technology or AI for societally impactful problems.
-As a result, at the beginning of the pandemic, I, along with several other researchers in various disciplines, took a detour to improve contact tracing applications.
+As a result, at the beginning of the pandemic, I joined a multi-disciplinary team of researchers to improve contact tracing applications.
 Along with defining a peer-to-peer protocol, <a href="https://mila.quebec/en/project/covi/" target="_blank">COVI</a>, necessary to improve decision making in contact tracing applications, we were able to determine a <a href="https://arxiv.org/abs/2010.12536" target="_blank">suitable framework</a> to infuse rule-based or machine learning-based decision making in such applications.<br><br>
 Before my Ph.D., I took a broad array of Operations Research courses at <a href="https://www.columbia.edu/" target="_blank">Columbia University</a>.
 I also learned about industrial, manufacturing, and mechanical engineering in my undergraduate courses at <a href="https://home.iitd.ac.in/" target="_blank">IIT Delhi</a>.<br><br>
+I also enjoy creating <a href="/teaching/" target="_blank">teaching resources</a> as a faculty at <a href="https://www.cambridgespark.com/" target="_blank">CambridgeSpark</a>, collaborating with other researchers to tackle socially relevant problems, or competing in various <a href="#-miscellaneous">sports</a>. <br><br>

 ## <i class="fa fa-chevron-right"></i> Education